 National Center for Home Food Preservation Website

-Site includes science-based information on home food preservation, publications and links to other Extension sites.
+The site includes science-based information on home food preservation, publications, and links to other Extension sites.
 The Center was established with funding from the Cooperative State Research, Education and Extension Service, U.S. Department of Agriculture (CSREES-USDA) to address food safety concerns for those who practice and teach home food preservation and processing methods.

 So Easy to Preserve, University of Georgia, Cooperative Extension, 6th Edition (July 2014).

 This edition contains the latest U.S. Department of Agriculture recommendations for safe food preservation, along with step by step instructions and in-depth information for both the new and experienced food preserver.